-Software doesn’t work without hardware.
+The software doesn’t work without hardware.
 Be that a server, your PC or Mac, or a mobile device you need to deliver your application or service there.

-Deployment of a big and complex application can be a project in itself.
+Moreover, the deployment of a big and complex application can be a project in itself.

 You need to set up servers, upload your application, connect it with all the other services and servers.

 In regards to mobile devices and desktops, you need to create an installer for the application.
 You may also need to submit this installer to the market (App Store, Google Play, etc.)

 All in all, the result of this phase is your application or service available to the end users.